testformula/Testformula/README.md

 ## Hello World!

-new to cyber secirity but learning the basics and starting with Vulnhubs Mr.Robot.
+I'm new to cyber secirity but learning the basics and starting with Vulnhubs Mr.Robot.

 <!--
 **testformula/Testformula** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.